zcee12/mylineup/README.md

 ### Environment
 The services are built against Python2.7.

-Each service will run in it's own Python virtualenv and there are dependent Make targets to install each of applications dependencies first.
+Each service will run in it's own Python ```virtualenv```; there are dependent Make targets to install each applications dependencies first.

 You *will* need to install ```virtualenv``` if you don't have it.